My motivation for making work typically falls into one of these categories:

 encouraging others and the desire to cause them to feel lighter

-There are three disciplines through which I currently and have always created work.
-Illustration, fibers, and photography.
+There are three disciplines through which I currently and have always created work: illustration, photography and fibers.

-Illustration allows me to make any image that I envision tangible.
-I choose to do so with clean line and color as both are very important to me and accurately represent my frame of mind and outlook.
+Drawing/Illustration is something I have done since a young age.
+It allows me to make any image that I envision tangible.
+Currently, I choose to do so with clean line and color as both are very important to me and accurately represent my frame of mind and outlook.

 Fibers have a tactile quality that just feels necessary from time to time.
 Working with fibers on any level, crocheting, knitting, embroidering, connects me to memories of women in my family.
 It gives me a feeling of home.